Qiudy11/alx-system_engineering-devops/0x00-shell_basics/README.md

-#scirpt that prints absolute pathway of the current working directory
+$pwd: scirpt that prints absolute pathway of the current working directory
+$ls :displays the contents list of your current directory